yashu1wwww/Threads-Post-Live-Statistics/README.md

 ![Threads Post Live Stats](https://raw.githubusercontent.com/yashu1wwww/Threads-Post-Live-Statistics/refs/heads/main/1.png)

 # To run this on your system,
-install Node.js,

-# install the required packages in the project
+# install Node.js,install the required packages in the project

 And then execute node index.js inside the code folder